DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/ED4.png">

 #### Process Explorer
-By using Process Explorer we can see which processes running on the system support ASLR or not.
+By using Process Explorer, we can see which processes running on the system support ASLR or not.

 1. Open Process Explorer.